Transfer Acorns to Charles Schwab

 Irvine, CA 92617

 Only whole shares can be moved out of Acorns.
-The broker will convert any fractional shares into cash, and this cash balance will be moved to a linked bank account.
+Any fractional shares will be converted to cash and moved to a linked bank account.

-To move an Acorns account into a robo account, the entire Acorns account will have to be liquidated to meet Schwab’s cash-only policy.
-This could actually be easier because of the elimination of the bureaucracy inherent in the non-ACAT transfer Acorns offers.
-But again, selling will be required to obtain the cash that will be withdrawn.
-Either event could result in tax implications.
+To move an Acorns account into a robo account, it must be fully liquidated to meet Schwab’s cash-only policy.
+This could be easier because it avoids the non-ACAT transfer process.
+But, selling is needed to get the cash for withdrawal, which could have tax impacts.

 Free Charles Schwab Account